The Flaw In The Design by Deborah Eisenberg, 2005

 Making the reader feel not think

-I wrote yesterday, not very eloquently, of the original effect Deborah Eisenberg stories seem to have, even as their subject matter and themes aren’t especially original.
+I wrote yesterday, not very eloquently, of the special effect Deborah Eisenberg stories seem to have, even as their subject matter and themes aren’t especially original.

 ‘The Flaw In The Design” is a very good story to use as a test case.
 The topics at hand – a privileged but unhappy family, an extramarital affair, a college-aged son who is increasingly distanced from parents who just don’t understand – are tried and true.